palantir/conjure/readme.md

 This manifests in the generated languages as follows:

-* Java - the Conjure package name is the Java package name
+* Java - the Java package is the Conjure package name
-* TypeScript - the folder containing the object is the Conjure package name with the first two segments removed (this is done for brevity).
+* TypeScript - the TypeScript package is the Conjure package name with the first two segments removed (this is done for brevity).
+For example: `com.example.folder1.folder2 -> folder1-folder2`.
+The second part of the package is used as the NPM publishing scope: `@example` in this case.
+See [Typescript Publication](#typescript-publication) for more details.
+* Python - the Python package is the Conjure package name with the first two segments removed.
+For example:
-For example: `com.example.folder1.folder2 -> folder1/folder2`
+  `com.example.folder1.folder2 -> folder1.folder2`.

 Packages are not used for namespacing purposes within a Conjure file -- all type names must be unique within a Conjure file, even across different types (e.g. an object definition and an enum definition).

+Package names should not be reused across projects.
+Reusing package names can cause publishing errors because multiple generated packages will have the same name.

 ### Defined Types
 Defined types consist of objects completely specified within the context of a